PhD Programme in Political Science

 Here follows a brief description of each type of document:

-Applicants are to submit one or two examples of prior research in English or Swedish, for example, a B.A. and/or an M.A. thesis, a scientific article, a scientific report etc. Note that these texts need not specifically be written within the field of political science, but their content must be relevant from a political-science point of view.
-Note also that the submitted texts should not represent anything less ambitious, in terms of scope and academic level, than an ordinary B.A. or M.A. thesis.
-Please note that
+Thesis or research article (or equivalent) in English or Swedish, clearly designated as the primary research writing sample.
+Note that these texts need not specifically be written within the field of political science, but their content must be relevant from a political-science point of view.

-Attached to the application should be a document of no more than 1000 words where the applicant discusses her/his previous research.
+A self-reflection statement on the applicant’s designated theses or articles where she/he discusses its main strengths and weaknesses (max.
+1000 words).
 We recommend that the applicant here focuses on the piece of work he/she wants the committee to prioritise in the evaluation.
 This text gives the applicant a chance to bring out the main strengths and weaknesses of her/his prior work and to place it in a wider scientific context.
 The aim of this discussion is also to bring out the most important results; discuss theoretical and methodological challenges and choices, and the societal relevance of the scientific work of the applicant.

 Applicants who meet the minimal requirements for admission are evaluated based on their expected ability to profit from advanced graduate training and to produce, with proper training, independent high-quality academic research.
 Consequently, the evaluation is primarily based on submitted examples of the applicant’s prior research production.